Hiking in Big Bear

-- When using National Forest Trailhead Parking Lots and Picnic Areas you'll need an Adventure Pass available at our Visitor Center.
+- When using National Forest Trailhead Parking Lots and Recreation Areas you'll need an Adventure Pass available at our Visitor Center.

 - When hiking, mountain biking, or snowshoeing stick to well-marked and established trails.
 See Top Trails.

 - Carry a map with you and plan your route before you venture off.
 Pick up maps at our Visitor Center.

 - Whether venturing alone or with friends, tell someone where you're going and carry a phone to call help if necessary.

 - Do not approach or feed wildlife.